Observational Evidence for Primordial Black Holes: A Positivist Perspective: Dynamical and Accretion Evidence

-In a recent related study, Cappelutti {\it et al.}~\cite{2022ApJ...926..205C} have explored the high-redshift properties of PBH dark matter with an extended mass spectrum induced by the thermal history of the Universe (see Ref.~\cite{Carr:2019kxo} and Section~\ref{sec:Thermal--History-Scenario}).
-Their main results are summarised in Figure~\ref{fig:figZ2}.
-Further findings are: ({\it i$\mspace{1.5mu}$}) a secondary peak of star formation at $z \sim 15\,\text{--}\,20$ (beyond the well- established observed peak at $z \sim 3$), being driven by mini halos, which are likely to host the first episode of Population-III star formation; ({\it ii$\mspace{1.5mu}$}) a significant enhancement of the X-ray background fluctuations and the unresolved cosmic X-ray and infrared-background cross-power spectrum, with only a minor effect on the cosmic infrared-background fluctuations; ({\it iii$\mspace{1.5mu}$}) while the required integrated $1\.{\rm nW}\.\mrm^{-2}\.{\rm sr}^{-1}$ measured signal~\cite{2016MNRAS.455..282H, 2018RvMP...90b5006K} cannot be fully account for by non-PBH cosmologies, beyond-solar-mass PBHs could well achieve it; ({\it iv}) the X-ray spectral-energy distribution of the cosmic X-ray and infrared-background cross- correlation signal also contains information about their production mechanism (\cf~Ref.~\cite{2018ApJ...864..141L}).
+In a recent related study, Cappelutti {\it et al.}~\cite{Cappelluti:2021usg} have explored the high-redshift properties of PBH dark matter with an extended mass spectrum induced by the thermal history of the Universe (see Ref.~\cite{Carr:2019kxo} and Section~\ref{sec:Thermal--History-Scenario}).
+Their main results are summarised in Figs.~\ref{fig:figZ2} and~\ref{fig:figZ3}.
+Further findings are: (1) a secondary peak of star formation at $z \sim 15\,\text{--}\,20$ (beyond the well-established observed peak at $z \sim 3$), being driven by mini halos, which are likely to host the first episode of Population III star formation; (2) a significant enhancement of the X-ray background fluctuations and the unresolved cosmic X-ray and infrared-background cross-power spectrum, with only a minor effect on the cosmic infrared-background fluctuations; (3) an explanation of the integrated $1\.{\rm nW}\.\mrm^{-2}\.{\rm sr}^{-1}$ measured signal~\cite{2016MNRAS.455..282H, 2018RvMP...90b5006K}, which cannot be fully accounted for by non-PBH cosmologies, with $M > 1\.\Msun$ PBHs; (4) the X-ray spectral-energy distribution of the cosmic X-ray and infrared-background cross-correlation signal also contains information about their production mechanism (\cf~Ref.~\cite{2018ApJ...864..141L}).

 Mittal \& Kulkarni~\cite{Mittal:2021dpe} discuss the generation of a radio background by accreting supermassive PBHs and claim that this could explain the excess observed by the second generation {\it Absolute Radiometer for Cosmology, Astrophysics and Diffuse Emission} (ARCADE2)~\cite{2011ApJ...734....5F} and the {\it Long Wavelength Array} (LWA1)~\cite{Dowell:2018mdb}.
 They take the comoving radio emissivity due to accreting PBHs to be